Theyoungster/Quicksand-Rehydrated/README.md

-Why does this fork exist?
-====
-I just wanted to add some qs types mine and my friends wanted, I don't code in java very well but I'm good at replicating and understanding code so a majority of this is just modifications of existing code.
-I'm aware of the discord and I'd join if I could, but I'm two years short sadly.
-Commits coming soon!

-What does this fork add currently?
-====
-- Tar (implemented)
-- Melted Cheese (todo)
-- Dark Latex (todo)
-- Light Latex (todo)
-- Grain (todo)
-- Liquid honey (todo)
-- Moss (todo)
-- Swallowing Flesh (todo)

-Again, this is a modification for me and my friends!
-I don't expect any progress here to be merged in any meaningful way.

-Current bugs in this fork:
-====
-- When tar is connected to itself, I'm not sure how to make the block extend down 1px.
-(Suggestions welcome!)

 Quicksand-Rehydrated
 ====
 Quicksand Rehydrated is a mod that adds, well... quicksand!
 It's a reimagining of the 1.7.10 mod *More Fun Quicksand Mod*, with more in-*depth* escape mechanics, and rebalancing to make the mod suitable for a Survival experience.